 - Biographical sketch and human subjects documentation (if applicable) for any new key personnel.

-- Determine which method to use for your request.
+- Determine which method to use for the request.

-- If the parent award type (such as R01) has made the transition to electronic submission, you have three options:
+- If the parent award type (such as R01) has made the transition to electronic submission, there are three options:

 - Apply electronically through Grants.gov.